SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/accepted-domains/accepted-domains.md

 ## Recipient Lookup in accepted domains
 <a name="RecipientLookup"> </a>

 Recipient filtering on a subscribed Edge Transport server can block messages that are addressed to non-existent recipients in your Exchange organization.
-This feature is known as Recipient Lookup.
+This feature is known as  *Recipient Lookup*  .
 For more information about recipient filtering, see [Recipient filtering on Edge Transport servers](../../antispam-and-antimalware/antispam/recipient-filtering.md).

 You can enable or disable Recipient Lookup for an accepted domain by using the  _AddressBookEnabled_ parameter on the **Set-AcceptedDomain** cmdlet.
 The default value for each accepted domain type is described in the following table: